adamsilver/fdpb/05-an-inbox.md

 # An inbox

 My sister loves to-do lists.
-In fact she loves them so much, that one of her favourite things is making new lists out of old ones.
+In fact, she loves them so much, that one of her favourite things is making new lists out of old ones.
 The world is full of lists.
 There is even a list of great people[^1].
-On the web, there are several types of lists and there are some design patterns that have emerged over the years that help to manage them.
+On the web, there are several types of lists, and there are some design patterns that have emerged over the years that help to manage them.

-The type of list we'll be tackling is an inbox.
+In this chapter, we'll look at an inbox.
 That is, a list of emails sent from other people.
 In many respects, an inbox is a list of tasks represented as emails.
-Besides reading and replying to emails, the aim is to achieve a zen-like state of Inbox Zero[^2].
-To get there quickly, the interface will let users delete, archive and mark emails as spam.
-But not just one at a time&mdash;in bulk.
-My sister loves her trusty pen and paper, but if we do this right, perhaps she'll be converted to digital.
+Besides reading and replying to them, the aim is to achieve a zen-like state of Inbox Zero[^2].
+To get there quickly, we will design the interface to let users delete, archive and mark emails as spam.
+But not just one at a time—in bulk.
+My sister loves her trusty pen and paper, but if we do this right, perhaps we can convert her to digital.

 ## List types

 First, we're going to look at how best to mark-up a list of emails.
 Discussing lists may seem out of place in a book about forms, but forms rarely form part of an interface on their own.
-Ignoring their surroundings can easily result in disagreeable experiences.
+Ignoring their surroundings can result in disagreeable experiences.

-The meaning&mdash;or semantics&mdash;behind elements should drive their visual design.
+The meaning—or semantics—behind elements should drive their visual design.
 Put simply, things should look like they function.
 There are 4 elements we can use to construct lists each with different semantics: description lists, tables, ordered lists and unordered lists.
-Let's discuss the pros and cons of each in relation to our inbox and pick the best one for the job.
+Let's discuss the pros and cons of each now.

 ### Description lists